pedrohba1/SSCS/Readme.md

 ## Testing

 ###  Dev environment
 Running a development environment can be done via `make dev-env`.
+This will create a postgres instance and a MediaMTX instance running with some video feed to simulate a RTSP connection.

-Running all functionalities from ` go run ./cmd/daemon/main.go` should run normally after that.
+ Running all core functionalities with ` go run ./cmd/daemon/main.go` should run normally after that.